 For more information and more plants of each light-intensity type, check out this article on light requirements from the University of Minnesota Extension.

 If you want to optimize the amount of light your plants get without changing light bulbs, consider using reflectors to maximize available light.
 You can also arrange plants so that they are not shading each other from the grow lights.

-By now, you know that you should not leave a grow light on all the time.
+Now you know that you should not leave a grow light on all the time.
 In addition to confusing plants, it may generate too much heat, and could cost a lot of electricity.

 To find books, courses, seeds, gardening supplies, and more, check out The Shop at Greenupside!

 Hey – you can sign up for our weekly gardening newsletter here!

 Join 1000+ gardeners to get access to news, tips, and information.

 Delivered right to your inbox – once per week.